Last update: December 2023

 Carvolution and the Customer shall agree upon a minimum and a maximum service period in the Contract, which shall both commence at the point in time when the vehicle is handed over to the Customer.

-After expiry of the minimum service period, a monthly termination of the Contract by the Customer or Carvolution is possible with a notice period of 30 days to the corresponding due date - for example, if a vehicle subscription begins on the 10th day of a month, the subscription end date should fall on the 9th day of the month.
+After expiry of the minimum service period, a monthly termination of the Contract by the Customer or Carvolution is possible with a notice period of 30 days to the corresponding due date – for example, if a vehicle subscription begins on the 10th day of a month, the subscription end date shall fall on the 9th day of the month.

-If neither of the Parties exercises their right to terminate the Contract, the Contract shall automatically terminate upon expiry of the maximum service period.
+If neither of the Parties exercises their right to terminate the Contract, the Contract shall automatically end upon expiry of the maximum service period.
 The right to prematurely terminate the Contract according to Section 21 is reserved.

 The Customer must express his wish to withdraw from the Contract in writing to Carvolution.

 At the end of the service period or contractual term or in the event of premature termination of the Contract, the Customer is obliged to return the vehicle in a proper condition commensurate with the agreed number of travelled kilometres and the age of the vehicle, with all accessories, documents (in particular vehicle registration document, operating instructions, etc.) and keys, and with a full tank of fuel or – in the case of E-vehicles – with sufficiently charged batteries at a time and place specified by Carvolution.
 The Customer can delegate these obligations to the main user or another person he appoints for this purpose.
 The Customer shall have no right of retention.